Modern and Foreign Languages at KWPS

 The Intent of our MFL Curriculum

-At Kirkham and Wesham Primary School, our aim is to develop confident and independent language learners.
-We want to inspire a love of languages and foster a cultural appreciation of the world.
+At Kirkham & Wesham Primary School, our Modern Foreign Languages curriculum aims to develop confident and independent language learners.
+We aim to inspire a love of languages and foster a cultural appreciation of the wider world.

 The Implementation of our MFL Curriculum

-- MFL is taught through the Language Angels scheme, aligned with the National Curriculum
+MFL is taught using the Language Angels scheme, which is aligned with the National Curriculum.
+Lessons are carefully sequenced to ensure progression in knowledge and skills.

-Lessons are adapted to meet the needs of all learners, including those with SEND
+Teachers adapt lessons to meet the needs of all learners, including those with SEND, through scaffolding, task variation and targeted support.

 The Impact of our MFL Curriculum

-By the end of Key Stage 2, our pupils will:
+By the end of Key Stage 2, pupils will:

-✔ Communicate using basic spoken and written French
+- communicate using simple spoken and written French

-✔ Understand and respond to simple spoken French
+- understand and respond to basic spoken language

-✔ Show an appreciation for French language and culture
+- show an appreciation of French language and culture

-✔ Be well-prepared for continued language learning at secondary school
+- be prepared for further language learning at secondary school

 Our MFL curriculum ensures that all pupils leave KWPS with a positive attitude to language learning and a greater understanding of the wider world.